 “A cat was happily playing in the meadow with her kittens.
 At that time above them, a giant hawk flew by.
 He saw the kittens and swooped down to the ground.
 The hawk snatched up one of the kittens.
 But he couldn’t make it back into the air because the mother-cat pouncedon him.
 The fight began.

 The hawk let go of the kitten and began to tear the skin of the mother cat with his claws.
 He poked the cat in the eye but the cat didn’t give way.
 She threw the hawk to the ground and grabbed him by the throat.
 The hawk couldn’t get free from the mother-cat.
 And the cat bit off his head.
-And thus, the fight ended.
+And thus, the fight ended.”

 Wow.
 I guess the moral of the story is “it’s a cruel world out there.”
 Or, “don’t mess with the mother-cat.”

-“The teacher called Vasile to her desk and asked him to write on the blackboard in Russian: ‘Radu eats lunch at 2:00.’
+My least-favorite story is one that goes like this:“The teacher called Vasile to her desk and asked him to write on the blackboard in Russian: ‘Radu eats lunch at 2:00.’

 Vasile went to the blackboard and wrote: ‘Radu eats lunch in the course of 2 hours.’